Built with Zero Trust principles at the core to safeguard data and access anywhere, keeping you protected and productive.

 Code signing, while not a security feature by itself, is integral to establishing the integrity of firmware, drivers, and software across the Windows platform.
 Code signing creates a digital signature by encrypting the hash of the file with the private key portion of a code signing certificate and embedding the signature into the file.
 This ensures that the file hasn’t been tampered with, the Windows code integrity process verifies the signed file by decrypting the signature to check the integrity of the file and confirm that it is from a reputable publisher.

-All software written and published by Microsoft is code-signed to establish that Windows and Microsoft code has integrity, authenticity, and positive reputation.
-Code signing is how Windows can differentiate its own code from code from external creators, and prevents tampering when code is delivered to user devices.
+All software written and published by Microsoft is code-signed to establish that Windows and Microsoft code has integrity, authenticity, and a positive reputation.
+Code signing is how Windows can differentiate its own code from external creators and prevents tampering when code is delivered to user devices.

-The digital signature is evaluated across the Windows environment on Windows boot code, Windows kernel code, and Windows user mode applications.
-Secure Boot and Code Integrity verify the signature on bootloaders, Option ROMs, and other boot components, to ensure that it is trusted and from reputable publishers.
+The digital signature is evaluated across the Windows environment on Windows boot code, Windows kernel code, and Windows user-mode applications.
+Secure Boot and Code Integrity verify the signature on bootloaders, Options ROMs, and other boot components, to ensure that it is trusted and from reputable publishers.
 For drivers not produced by Microsoft, external Kernel Code Integrity verifies the signature on kernel drivers and requires that drivers be signed by Windows or certified by the Windows Hardware Compatibility Program (WHCP).
-This program tests externally produced drivers for hardware and Windows compatibility, and ensures that they are malware free.
-Lastly, user mode code, applications, Appx/MSIX packaged apps, Windows OS component updates, driver install packages, and their signatures, are evaluated by WinVerifyTrust which relies on the Crypto API.
-These signatures are verified by confirming they are in the Microsoft Third Party Root Program CTL, and thus trusted and not revoked by the certificate authority.
+This program tests externally produced drivers for hardware and Windows compatibility and ensures that they are malware-free.
+Lastly, user-mode code, applications, Appx/MSIX packaged apps, Windows OS component updates, driver install packages, and their signatures, are evaluated by WinVerifyTrust which relies on the Crypto API.
+These signatures are verified by confirming they are in the Microsoft Third-Party Root Program CTL, and thus trusted and not revoked by the certificate authority.

 Device health attestation